Are you tired of Looking tired? Julie Daniluk gives tips on how to use food to look and feel more energized.

 Foods that cause fatigue and dark circles contain gluten (wheat bread, cereal, and wheat pasta) or are dairy (cheese, milk, ice cream).
 Other potential allergy foods include peanuts, soy and potato.

 Many people have seen a tremendous increase in their energy levels, often combined with a reduction in physical pain simply by avoiding foods that contain gluten.
 This is why books such as Wheat Belly are very popular.

 Recommendation: Find your Acid Alkaline Balance

 Dark circles and under eye puffiness can be a sign of excess acidity in the body.
 Acidity in the body can stress both liver and kidney function that can manifest as a yellow cast on the skin and dark circles under the eyes.
 To balance your body’s PH, choose to eat lots of high mineral vegetables.
 For example, try berries for breakfast.
 Berries are filled with anti-oxidants that help fight oxidative damage on the skin.

 Sadness Shows in the Skin

 Psychological factors such as anxiety and/or depression can also result in fatigue.
 Elevate your mood by increasing folic acid, omega-3 fats, and vitamin D. Studies have shown that taking a high quality fish oil helps improve mood, reduce pain and increase cardiovascular health.

 Go out and have fun!
 Have you ever seen a friend who just had a boost of joy and it took a few years off their face?
 Give yourself a break and invite your friends to a healthy potluck or out for tea, or take an inspirational walk with a loved one.
 You’ll be amazed how energized it can be!

-Julie Daniluk is a renowned Nutritionist who loves to the teach people about the foods that help them stay healthy and active.
+Julie Daniluk loves to the teach people about the foods that help them stay healthy and active.
 Read more…